 Changing my mind happens in many ways this time of year.
 It happens in the garden, while I deadhead and weed.
 It happens while I read a novel, just for the fun of it.
 Maybe even watch a movie in the middle of the day.
 I bet you have several activities that can do the trick for you, too!

-Plotting and planning is important just as getting things filed away and writing your blogs on time (oops) is.
+Plotting and planning are important just as getting things filed away and writing your blogs on time (oops) is.
 But, if you don’t hit the snooze button, you can get stuck.
-There needs to be new information coming in to do things different.
+There needs to be new information coming in to do things differently.
 Your energy can come from many different places.

 Sleep late in the middle of the week and bring your coffee and a book to bed with you.
 Feel good about the stolen time just for you.
 Soak in the tub in the afternoon of a rainy day just because.
 I would have a book with me there too, of course.
 Maybe play tennis with a friend, walk the dog or go for a bike ride.